On the uniform convergence of continuous semigroups: Introduction

 In Example \ref{Ex:cotaoptima}, it is shown that this control is sharp in the sense that the function $\sqrt t$ cannot be replaced by any function $f$ such that $f(t)=o(\sqrt{t})$, as $t$ goes to $0^{+}$.

-Gumenyuk's theorem does not hold in the right half-plane (see Example \ref{Ex:noconvergenciauniforme}).
+Gumenyuk's theorem does not hold in the right half-plane (see Example \ref{falsosem}).
 This example raises the more general question about the semigroups in $\C_{+}$ which happen to converge uniformly to identity in such half-plane and, in particular, this opens the way to analyze for which semigroups in the right half-plane the result holds.
+Our next result provides a complete characterization in terms of its infinitesimal generator when the Denjoy-Wolff point of the semigroup is $\infty$.
+As customary, we denote $ \C_{\varepsilon}:=\{s\in\C:\text{Re}(s)>\varepsilon\} $ and $\C_{+}=\C_{0}$.
+The space $H^{\infty}(\C_{\epsilon})$ consists on the bounded analytic functions in $\C_{\epsilon}$.
+Namely, we obtain: \begin{theorem} Let $H:\C_+\to\C_+$ be a holomorphic function and denote by $\{\Phi_t\}$ the continuous semigroup whose infinitesimal generator is $H$.
+Then, the following statements are equivalent: \begin{itemize} \item[(i)] $H\in H^{\infty}(\C_{\varepsilon})$, for some $\varepsilon>0$. \item[(ii)] $H\in H^{\infty}(\C_{\varepsilon})$, for all $\varepsilon>0$. \item[(iii)] There exist a constant $K>0$ and $\varepsilon_{0}>0$ so that